Architectural Technology (AT)

 See the Tool List on the Architectural Technology major web page.

-- demonstrate technical expertise and problem-solving ability through the use of effective data analysis, appropriate tools and electronic media (including the Internet and computer hardware/software), and standard mathematical computations.
+- demonstrate technical expertise and problem-solving ability through the use of effective data analysis, appropriate tools and digital media, and standard mathematical computations.

 - integrate the various applications of construction materials, systems, and methods used in the building industry.

-- describe the connections between architecture and other construction fields.
+- describe the relationship between architecture, engineering, and construction.

 - identify the career opportunities available within architecture and its related industries.

-- analyze economical and environmental impacts of architectural decisions.
+- analyze the economic and environmental impacts of architectural decisions.